 On another note, Jolly is a popular figure on social media – among Democrats and Republicans alike – garnering follows, likes, comments, and shares.
 As of press time, he boasts an impressive 6.79 engagement rate on Twitter.
 When compared to Donald Trump’s 0.16 and Joe Biden’s 0.20, it’s easy to see the influence he wields.
 It’s important to note, also, that an engagement rate between 0.33% and 1% is considered to be very high, according to HYPR.
 Over the past six months, Jolly’s Twitter following has grown by over 41,000 followers, and his total sits at a robust 127,000 today.
 Over the past year, furthermore, he’s had 1.5 million mentions with a positive impact rating (PIR) of 70%.
 Jolly doesn’t follow the party line, and that has led to his organic rise as a political influencer by speaking his mind and shepherding opinions people want to hear.

 Jolly’s decision to step away from the Republican Party was an easy one.
 Today, he is comfortable with his decision, realizing that he must be his own man to be comfortable in his own skin.
 “Laura and I call it the sleep-well-at-night test.
-We may get some calls right, but we’re done wasting time following party for the sake of party.
+We may get some calls right, but we’re done wasting time following a party for the sake of a party.
 We want to do what’s right, be confident in spirit, and set a good example for our new daughter.
 That’s the only thing that matters right now,” he adds.
 “The question for each of us is, ‘What emerges from this most consequential political moment?’
 It is as much a calling as it is a question.
 For me, I look forward to a renewed faith in both our country and our political system as a member of a coalition of those not affiliated with any major party and willing to work constructively with thought leaders on either side of the political spectrum.”

 Therefore, Act II for David Jolly has been a fulfilling one and one that has taken on a life of its own as a social influencer.
 He feels that his role is to shine light on the intersection of politics, current events, and history – that we learn from past mistakes and can prevent history from repeating itself by spotting trends and understanding historical facts.
 With his current social-media popularity – and cult-like following amongst MSNBC viewers – it’s undeniable that there is a place for Jolly in the political arena.
 That question looms large for Jolly, as well as for many of his followers and former constituents.
 Will Act III for David Jolly be a return to public office?
 “I don’t know what the future holds.
 I’ve had talks about a statewide run in 2022, or in joining a Democratic administration in 2021.
 But my future may instead be in TV.
 It’s not something I worry about.
 What I know is that, for Laura and I, we’re in the right place for right now,” he shares.
 “I may have lost my office, but I haven’t lost my voice.
 Nor do I ever intend to.”